Attacks and alignments: rooks, set partitions, and permutations: Approach

-The above considerations only involved the event of having no attacks, when $r$ rooks are placed, independently and uniformly distributed over the board $B_n$; the only information extracted from the bijection for non-attacking rooks is equi-numerosity.
-However, the bijection also determines the entire block structure of the set partition, or cycle structure of the permutation; see \cite{GarsiaRemmel} --- for the sake of uniform terminology we will usually describe the cycle structure of a permutation as its \emph{block} structure.
-Conditional on there being no attacks, the placement of $r$ independent rooks determines the block structure, via the indicators of alignments --- which are the CR and RC coincidences for set partitions, and are the RR, CR, and RC coincidences for permutations; see Figure \ref{block 3}.
+The above considerations only involved the event of having no attacks, when $r$ rooks are placed independently and uniformly distributed over the board $B_n$; that is, the only information extracted from the bijection for non-attacking rooks is equi-numerosity.
+However, as was shown in Section~\ref{the:bijection}, the bijection also determines the entire block structure of the set partition, or cycle structure of the permutation.
+In what follows, for the sake of uniform terminology, we will describe the cycle structure of a permutation as its \emph{block} structure.
+Conditional on there being no attacks, the placement of $r$ independent rooks determines the block structure via the indicators of alignments: for set partitions, these are the CR and RC coincidences, and for permutations, these are the RR, CR, and RC coincidences; see Figure~\ref{block 3}.
 A single alignment causes two blocks of size 2 to merge into a block of size 3.
 In general, an $\ell$-fold alignment involves $\ell+1$ rooks, and gives rise to a block of size $\ell+2$.
-For the regime given by \eqref{def r}, the expected number of $\ell$-fold alignments, for $\ell \ge 2$, tends to zero, so with high probability, a random set partition or permutation, chosen uniformly from the $S(n,k)$ or $s(n,k)$ possibilities, has no blocks of size 4 or larger.
+We call a $2$-fold alignment a \emph{double alignment}.
+For the regime given by \eqref{def r}, the expected number of $\ell$-fold alignments, for $\ell \ge 2$, tends to zero, so with high probability a uniformly random set partition or permutation has no blocks of size 4 or larger.
 Furthermore, in this situation, the number of blocks of size 3 is equal to the number of pairs of rooks in alignment.
-The expected numbers of alignments, for the two cases, are given by
+The expected numbers of alignments for the two cases are given by\footnote{There is a numerical coincidence which caused us much confusion in early versions: comparing \eqref{attack limits} with \eqref{alignment limits}, the constants involved are $\frac{4}{3}$ and $\frac{2}{3}$ for attacks, but $\frac{2}{3}$ and $\frac{4}{3}$ for alignments; in each display, the situation for set partitions is given first, and the situation for permutations is given second. }

+see Equation~\eqref{parc}.
 Hence, for the regime given by \eqref{def r}, by proving a Poisson approximation for the number of alignments, conditional on the event of having no attacks, we are able to analyze the full block structure.

 The \emph{conditional} Poisson limit required above follows from a Poisson process limit, and uses the full power of the process version of the Chen--Stein method, as given by \cite[Theorem 2]{ArratiaGoldstein}.